 And even if they are a little warm, they’re not nearly as toasty as the incoming calls from consumers seeking more information about your business.
 Inbound call centers handle things like:

-Outbound call centers are primarily responsible for making outbound calls.
+Outbound call centers are primarily responsible for making outbound calls and helping businesses with outreach campaigns.
 If they do get incoming calls, they’re usually return calls from messages that they’ve left or appointments they’ve made.
 The majority of the calls go outward from agents to customers, prospects, vendors, and others.

 Outbound calling is still used in sales, but it’s not nearly as common as inbound calling and other marketing and prospecting methods.
 Outbound call centers may also make calls for survey follow-up or market research, inviting people to be a part of their study on how their marketing is working in the first place.